davidchesnut/sp-dev-docs/docs/general-development/how-to-enable-udfs.md

-In order to allow UDFs to be called from a specific trusted location, you set the **AllowUdfs** value to **true**.
-If the **AllowUdfs** value is **false** when a session is started on a workbook that has UDF calls in this trusted location, the UDF calls will fail.
+In order to allow UDFs to be called from a specific trusted location, you set the **AllowUdfs** value to **true**.If the **AllowUdfs** value is **false** when a session is started on a workbook that has UDF calls in this trusted location, the UDF calls will fail.
 If you change the **AllowUdfs** value to **true** after a session has started, the UDF calls will also fail.
 This is because changes in the **AllowUdfs** flag take effect on the next session, after the configuration database has been updated.You can get around this by restarting the session—for example, by selecting **Reload Workbook** in Excel Web Access.
 > [!CAUTION]
 > If you choose to reset Microsoft Internet Information Services (IIS) instead, it will end all current sessions.